 Some pens can be almost perfect – except for that not quite comfortable grip.
 For me, the Pentel EnerGel is like that; it’s a great-writing, dependable pen but it doesn’t really feel as good in the hand as it could.

 Fortunately, making a DIY pen/pencil grip is a pretty simple matter.
 All you need is a good pen, a few inexpensive materials and a little time, and you can improve the cushioning on your pen considerably with minimal effort.

 You can take one of several different approaches.

 Table of Contents

 One of the simplest methods comes from the Spoonie Living blog, which suggests using plain old hair curlers to make pen/pencil grips.

-Spoonie recommends Conair extra large foam curlers.
-Remove the plastic frames from the curlers, and you’re left with a foam cyclinder with a pen-sized hole in the middle.
+Spoonie recommends Conair extra-large foam curlers.
+Remove the plastic frames from the curlers, and you’re left with a foam cylinder with a pen-sized hole in the middle.